+'''

 traceroute srv6-policy color endpoint [segment-list]

+'''

-The router uses the tuple of color, endpoint, and optionally segment-list to match the SRv6 policy candidate path, and optionally the segment list, to send the traceroute probe on the active candidate path.
-If the segment list ID is not specified, the router sends the OAM probe on the first available segment list that can be used for forwarding.
+The router uses the tuple of color, endpoint, and optionally the segment-list, to match the SRv6 policy candidate path to send the ping or traceroute packet on the active candidate path.
+If the segment list ID is not specified, the router sends the ping or traceroute packet probe on the first available segment list that can be used for forwarding.
 For example, if a segment list is not specified the router sends on the lowest segment list that is UP, which means the top SID resolves or S-BFD is up on it.
 The test fails if the router does not find a matching active candidate path or a combination of a candidate path and segment list across all active static and BGP SR policies.